Isa bin Tarif: Bahraini assault on Al Huwaila

-In 1835, the Bahraini ruler despatched troops to attack Al Huwaila, whose strength was now beginning to worry him.
-The Bahrainis landed at Zubarah, which was abandoned since 1811 and then moved to establish themselves at Fuwayrit, close to Al Huwaila.
+In 1835, the Bahraini ruler despatched troops to attack Al Huwaila, whose strength had begun to worry him.
+The Bahrainis landed at Zubarah, which had been abandoned since 1811 and moved to establish themselves at Fuwayrit, close to Al Huwaila.
 Despite being reinforced by a small number of Wahhabi horsemen and infantry, the chief of Al Huwaila sought mediation which was successful in keeping the status quo but required the desertion of Al Huwaila and the moving of its inhabitants to Bahrain.
 However, the Al Khalifas family induced some members of the Al Bukuwara tribe of Fuwayrit to attack Al Huwaila, killing a member of the Isa bin Tarif's family in the process.
 Moving to Abu Dhabi and intent on continuing his disagreement with Bahrain, Isa bin Tarif chief of Al Huwaila found himself constrained by the British, who refused to allow them to continue warfare against Bahrain.
-The British also brought pressure to bear on the inhabitants of Al Bidda and Al Wakrah, who were also engaged in what were considered by the British as unlawful activities.
+The British also brought pressure to bear on the inhabitants of Al Bidda and Al Wakrah, who were also engaged in what was considered by the British as unlawful activities.

 Conquest of Mombasa in 1837

-On 5 March 1837, the Al Bin Ali under the command of their leader Isa bin Tarif attacked Mombasa at the request of Said bin Sultan, Sultan of Muscat and Oman, repeatedly bombarding Fort Jesus for a week until the Portuguese surrendered on 12 March.
+On 5 March 1837, the Al Bin Ali under the command of their leader Isa bin Tarif attacked Mombasa at the request of the Sultan of Muscat and Oman, Said bin Sultan, repeatedly bombarding Fort Jesus for a week until the Portuguese surrendered on 12 March.

 Activities in Bahrain

 Negotiations followed between Isa bin Tarif, the British, the Sultan of Muscat and Egypt, the latter of whom wished to expand their interests in the region.
-Isa bin Tarif’s wish was to return to al-Huwaylah or al-Bida along with certain guarantees of protection from the British.
-In the event he asked, and was given permission, to move to Wakra which was had been deserted by the al Bu ’Ainain.
+Isa bin Tarif wanted to return to al-Huwaylah or Al-Bida along with certain guarantees of protection from the British.
+In the event he asked, and was given permission, to move to Wakra which had been deserted by the al Bu ’Ainain.
 This failed to come about and, following more negotiations with the British, Isa bin Tarif settled on the Persian island of Qais in 1840 where he was considered to be no threat to the stability of the region.

-In the year 1843, Shaikh Isa Bin Tarif was one of the men who assisted Shaikh Mohamed Bin Khalifa to overthrow the Ruler of Bahrain who was Shaikh Mohamed's great uncle Shaikh Abdulla Bin Ahmed Al Khalifa whom was also Shaikh Isa Bin Tarif's enemy.
+In 1843, Shaikh Isa Bin Tarif was one of the men who assisted Shaikh Mohamed Bin Khalifa to overthrow the Ruler of Bahrain who was Shaikh Mohamed's great uncle Shaikh Abdulla Bin Ahmed Al Khalifa whom was also Shaikh Isa Bin Tarif's enemy.